Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 5870 should be a bit (approximately 13%) faster with regards to FSAA than the Radeon R9 M295X, and able to handle higher screen resolutions while still performing well. (explain)
+The Radeon HD 5870 will be a little bit (about 13%) faster with regards to FSAA than the Radeon R9 M295X, and also should be able to handle higher screen resolutions without losing too much performance. (explain)

 Radeon HD 5870 27200 Mpixels/sec